-Studio Policies – 2023-24
+Studio Policies for 2024-25

-2. Costs for lessons will be $33 for 40-minute lessons; $50 for 60 minutes; and $25 for 30 minutes.
-A recital fee of $5 per student will be billed in November and April.
+2. Costs for lessons in the 2024-25 school year will be $28 for 30-minute, $36 for 40-minute and $55 for 60-minute lessons.
+A recital fee of $5 per student will be billed in November and April (for live, in-person recitals).

 4. Books, sheet music, recital fees and other incidental expenses will be billed with the next monthly tuition payment.

-5. Lessons will be scheduled from 2:30-8:00 Monday through Thursday.
+5. Lessons will be scheduled from 2:00-7:00 Monday through Thursday.
 Morning lessons are possible by special arrangement.

 6. Students are expected to perform in two studio recitals per year, held in the Fall and the Spring.